 1. There are no snakes in New Zealand

-Although we have such a large variety of snakes, none of them live in New Zealand.
-Yeah!
+Although other areas have a large variety of snakes, none of them live in New Zealand.
 The entirety of the nation of New Zealand is free of land-dwelling snakes.
 The reason for this is the complex and ever-changing climatic conditions in the region that make it incredibly difficult for snakes to live there.
 However, New Zealand does get occasional visits from two water snakes, namely: The yellow-bellied sea snake and the yellow-lipped sea krait.
 These snakes, however, don’t visit for a lengthy period because the waters in New Zealand are typically too cold for them.

 2. Snakes get their heat from external sources

 Snakes are ectotherms, which means that they are cold-blooded and do not generate heat internally.
 They need external sources like the sun to help them heat up and gain the energy to go about their daily functions.
 When they fail to get this, they find it difficult to carry out tasks like movement or even food digestion.
 This is why snakes generally seek warm places to live.
 It is also why late at night, it is not uncommon to find snakes on sidewalks and roads trying to get heat from the asphalt.

 When it comes to food, snakes have far more endurance than humans and other mammals.
 They do this by reducing their energy consumption and failing to digest stores of protein until much later.
 Some snakes are so good at conserving energy that they limit their metabolism rate by up to 72%.
 This means that some snakes can go up to a year without food.
 This trait boosts the survival chances of snakes in the wild.
 It also makes them incredibly flexible and deadly predators.